matticoli/matterbridge-heroku/README.md

 simple _bridge_ that can relay messages between a number of different chat services, essentially connecting separate chat tools.

-This fork is intended to help bridge channels between both the EDGI and Archivers Slack teams.
+This fork is intended to help bridge channels between the WPI VEX U Slack and Discord for vexibot integration

 * Required envvars:
   * `MATTERBRIDGE_VERSION`.
 Use a [matterbridge git tag][git-tags].
   * `SLACK_<team name>_TOKEN`.
 See [_Slack bot setup_ documentation][bot-setup].
+  * `DISCORD_<server id>_TOKEN`.
 * Optional envvars:
   * `MATTERBRIDGE_URL`.
 Use this to download the binary from a custom url instead of the tagged release from the official GitHub repo.